 Office: 111A Leasure Hall

 MJ Morgan received her Ph.D. from the University of Cincinnati, with a specialty in French colonial North America, the Mississippi Valley, 1650-1850, and riverine environmental history.
 She also holds degrees in writing from the University of Alaska.
-Currently assistant professor of history and Research Director, Chapman Center for Rural Studies, she teaches undergraduate and graduate classes in interdisciplinary approaches.
+Currently assistant professor of history and Research and Curriculum Director, Chapman Center for Rural Studies, she teaches undergraduate and graduate classes in interdisciplinary approaches.
 In her class on migration, settlement, town formation and persistence, she guides students in fieldwork methodology and interpretive writing about place.
 She is strongly interested in the concepts of regional history and population mosaics determined by rivers.
 Her book, Land of Big Rivers: French and Indian Illinois, 1699-1778, was released in 2010 by Southern Illinois University Press.
 She also published, in the same year, Portrait of a Lost Town: Broughton, Kansas: 1866-1969.
 Her latest work, Border Sanctuary: The Conservation Legacy of the Santa Ana Land Grant (Texas A & M, 2015) won the Calvert Prize and the Jim Parish Award for Documentation and Publication of Local and Regional History (Webb County Heritage Foundation).

 In addition to her books, she has published articles on French America and reviews of regional history and archaeology in the Journal of Illinois History, Ohio Valley History Journal, Louisiana History,Journal of the Early Republic, and Wintherthur Magazine.
 She has contributed a chapter on the French and Cahokia Indians to a historical geography collection, Geography, History, and the American Political Economy (Rowland and Littlefield, 2009); and her dissertation was a finalist for the 2006 Great Lakes American Studies Award.
 She is currently working on the history of some of the first national waterfowl refuges established in the 1930s.
 She also is an invited contributor to "Charting the American Bottom," a NEH-funded digital itinerary project directed by Dr. Jesse Vogler of Washington University, Saint Louis, premiering summer of 2016.

 - History 533: Special Topics: African American Kansas